 - Applicants applying to this program who have attended a college/university outside the United States must provide a course-by-course credential evaluation with GPA calculation.
 Links are provided to the credential evaluation agencies accepted by the University, College, and Department: 1) Josef Silny and Associates, Inc. http://www.jsilny.com/ or 2) NACES (National Association of Credential Evaluation Service) www.naces.org.

 - All international students must meet CSD department minimum TOEFL score requirements regardless of the language in which the undergraduate program was completed.
 A minimum TOEFL score of 550 on the paper-based test (TOEFL PBT) or 80 on the internet-based version (TOEFL iBT) is required for admission.
 The CSD department also accepts IELTS test results with a minimum score of 6.5.

 NOTE: An official TOEFL score must be sent directly to the FAU Graduate College.
 The school code is: 5229

 Incomplete applications as of the February 1st deadline will NOT be reviewed.

 All application materials MUST be sent directly to CSDCAS and the FAU Graduate College.
 Application materials must be received by CSDCAS no later than February 1st for fall admission.
 All materials submitted to the FAU Graduate College directly must also meet the February 1st deadline.

 Reminder: Any materials submitted after the February 1st deadline will not be considered.

-Please note that any application materials sent directly to the CSD program will not be accepted.
+Please note that recommendation letters, credential evaluations, or TOEFL scores sent directly to the CSD program will not be accepted.